 I get asked loads of questions about gear, so this is a list of some of my favorites.
 Most are very practical, well made, and not super expensive.

-First up, this is one of my favorite gadgets.
+First up, this was one of my favorite gadgets.
 This is the Cuisinart 3-in-1 6 quart multi cooker.
 I use this for so many goodies, like easy marinara, stews, soups, braised and roasted meats.
 It’s large enough for a 4 pound whole chicken and my favorite family pot roast.
 This is my easy go-to for one pot meals, and replaced a large slow cooker.
 Many recipes include browning and searing meats and veggies before going into the slow cook phase.
 This usually means two pots to cook the meal and extra clean-up.
 This is a big problem for me.
 It extends the time to make a meal, and creates more mess.
 The multi-cooker simplifies the process of slow cooking, and much more.
 It has a good timer, multiple settings for browning, and slow cooker options.
 I gave it four stars; for me the one drawback is that the removable pan is a Teflon type material and can scratch if the wrong tools are used.
 It is very easy to clean.